maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

 -   Availability: Not all protocols support all assets.
 You need to check if the protocol you choose has the asset you want to borrow/use.

 -   Liquidity: Liquidity refers to how easily an asset can be bought or sold in the market without affecting its price.
 Higher liquidity means lower slippage and lower risk of price fluctuations.
 You want your collateral asset to have high liquidity so that it can be easily sold in case of liquidation.
-You also want your borrowing asset to have high liquidity so that you can quickly repay your loan or swap it for another asset.
+You also want your borrowing asset to have high liquidity so that you can quickly repay your [crypto loan](https://rocko.co) or swap it for another asset.

 -   Interest Rate: Interest rate is the cost of borrowing an asset or, when supplying an asset, the return generated.
 A higher interest rate for borrowed assets means you will incur interest more quickly so you should try to choose an asset with a low-interest rate to reduce your borrowing expense.